Trespasser (video game): Development

 The Trespasser engine contained several features not normally seen in game engines at the time.
 In 1998, it was one of the first engines to successfully portray outdoor environments full of hundreds of trees.
 It accomplished this by rendering terrain to an offscreen cache and then only redrawing objects when the player character moves significantly.
 Computers in 1998 could not render the complex environments it generated.
 The terrain modeler was created by Mark Langerak, formerly head of development at Sega Europe.
 In addition, the Trespasser engine featured the first game world to be completely influenced by classical mechanics and was also the first game to use ragdoll physics.
 One of the most advanced features of the rendering engine was the ability to render objects like trees and rocks as 2D sprites, which, when close enough to Anne, would be replaced by their 3D counterpart.
 Elements using this technique are known as "impostors".
 This often led to an ugly "popping" where a low-resolution object suddenly "pops" into 3D.

 Trespasser features a robust physics system, but instead of accurate, per-polygon collisions, Trespasser uses a "Box System" where every object in the game acts as if it is encased in an invisible box.
 Additionally, Trespasser's physics are based on the Penalty Force Method, in which, when two objects collide, rather than stopping movement the two objects push away from one another until they are no longer colliding.
 In the final release the dinosaurs were disallowed from making jump attacks and entering buildings to avoid interpenetration, a glitch where two objects will collide and then become stuck inside one another.

 Andrew Grant was Trespasser's chief artificial intelligence programmer.
 Every animation in Trespasser is done using inverse kinematics.
 No animation in the game is pre-animated; every movement of every dinosaur is generated automatically through their artificial intelligence.
 Due to the rushed nature of development, this feature resulted in awkward movement as the dinosaurs performed unnaturally.
 Trespasser was designed to have a complex artificial intelligence routine, giving each creature on the island its own set of emotions and the possibility of dinosaurs fighting each other.
 Dinosaurs would react to the player differently depending on what mood they were in.
 However, system bugs in the artificial intelligence routines made it so that dinosaurs would switch between mood-based actions so quickly that they would stop moving and acting.
-A quick fix was hard-coded into the game that maximized the anger and hunger emotions of carnivorous dinosaurs and left all other emotions at zero, The same went to herbivore dinosaurs that had most of their AI reduced to zero.
+A quick fix was hard-coded into the game that maximized the anger and hunger emotions of carnivorous dinosaurs and left all other emotions at zero.